Current Rockets Under Development

 Propulsion

-Hyak-3’s scientific payload features a prototype of a microfluidics experiment studying the effects of microgravity on gene expression in yeast.
+Astrobiology experiment studying the effects of microgravity on the genetic expression of yeast.

 Hyak-2